Joey Votto Player Props: Reds vs. Padres

 Joey Votto At The Plate

-- Votto is batting .185 with three home runs and four walks.
+- Votto has three home runs and four walks while batting .167.

-- This year, Votto has totaled at least one hit in three of eight games (37.5%), and had multiple hits twice.
+- In three of nine games this season (33.3%), Votto has reached base safely via hit, and that includes multiple hits twice.

-- In eight games played this year, he has hit a homer in two of them.
+- In nine games played this year, he has hit a homer in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.